alex-courtis/way-displays/README.md

 way-displays is blessed for the [sway](https://swaywm.org/), [river](https://github.com/riverwm/river) and [Hpyrland](https://hyprland.org/) compositors.
 It may work on others.

+way-displays must be run as a daemon, a background server process.
+It will respond to your configuration changes as well as state changes such as plugging in a monitor or closing the lid.

+User should be a member of the `operation ` group for querying laptop lid state.

 ## Quick Start

 Start with the default config file: